 Types of Perils Covered by Standard Home Insurance Policy

-- Hail, wind, or thunderstorm
+- Hail, wind, or thunderstorms

 What Does a Standard Home Insurance Policy Cover?